 Women back in ancient times had to face more dangers than they could cope with by themselves, so having good friendships with as many other women as possible meant a better chance for survival.
 (Plus giving birth to babies with no help from men meant women friends were essential!)
 So in women's DNA evolved a need and the skills for automatically creating close relationships because that was essential for safety and survival.

 Close relationships have not been important to men for their survival for millions of generations.
 In fact, men have evolved to be competitive and combative in order to survive.

-Men and women are driven by different needs in their ancient DNA from their ancestors over past millions of years.
+Men and women are driven by different needs in their ancient DNA from their ancestors.

 © Copyright 2008, revised 2013 by Lawrence Rodrigues, M.S., Director: EastWest Institute for Self-Understanding

 All rights reserved worldwide.